huggingface/candle/candle-book/src/guide/hello_world.md

 }
 ```

-Now it works, great and is a great way to create your own layers.
+Now it works, it is a great way to create your own layers.
 But most of the classical layers are already implemented in [candle-nn](https://github.com/LaurentMazare/candle/tree/main/candle-nn).

 ## Using `candle_nn`.